glitchdata/gd-license/README.md

 - The seeded `demo@example.com` user ships with `is_admin=true`, so it can reach `/admin/licenses`.
 - User admin lives at `/admin/users`, sharing the same `is_admin` guard.
+- API tester lives at `/admin/tools/license-validation` (admin-only) and fires requests straight to `/api/licenses/validate` for quick manual checks.
 - To promote another user, set `is_admin` to `1` in the `users` table or run a quick tinker command:
 	```bash
 	php artisan tinker --execute="App\\Models\\User::where('email','you@example.com')->update(['is_admin' => true]);"